chromeos/video-decode-encode-demo/README.md

 [allow-frame-drop](https://developer.android.com/reference/android/media/MediaCodec#using-an-output-surface)
 flag was introduced.

-This works for the vast majority of media decoding cases and offers performance boosts and battery savings.
+This works for the majority of media decoding cases and offers performance boosts and battery savings.
 However, for video transcoding/editing use-cases, this either limits the decoding speed to the device's refresh rate, or means frames will be lost.
 This can result in incorrect encodes, synchronization issues between tracks, and glitches in effects and transitions.